 For GSMISTS specific guidelines, see the Safety Activity Checkpoints.

-- Girl Scout Activity Safety Standards and Guidelines with requirements for adult supervision, permission slips, preparation, field trips and overnight trips, transporting girls, and other vital information
+Girl Scout Activity Safety Standards and Guidelines with requirements for adult supervision, permission slips, preparation, field trips and overnight trips, and other vital information

-- Activities that are not permitted by GSUSA, and actions that girls and volunteers should not take
+Activities that are not permitted by Girl Scouts of the USA and actions that girls and volunteers should not take

-- Standards for well-being and inclusivity, including working with girls with disabilities and ensuring emotional safety
+Standards for well-being and inclusivity, including working with Girl Scouts with disabilities and ensuring emotional safety

 Following the Safety Standards and Guidelines is an Activity-at-a-Glance chart which details two critical points to keep in mind: